dora-team/fourkeys/README.md

   * Contains a python script for generating mock github data
 * event_handler/
   * Contains the code for the event_handler.
 This is the public service that accepts incoming webhooks.
+* queries/
+  * Contains the SQL queries for creating the derived tables
+  * Contains a python script for schedulig the queries
 * setup/
   * Contains the code for setting up and tearing down the fourkeys pipeline.
 Also contains a script for extending the data sources.
 * shared/